canada-ca/design-system/specifications/organizing-content.md

           <li>
             <details>
               <summary>Navigation</summary>
-              <p>This content must be accessible from the “Corporate information” section of the Institutional/Organizational profile.</p>
+              <p>This content must be accessible from the “About the institution” section of the Institutional/Organizational profile.</p>
             </details>
           </li>
           <li>